silky/silky.github.com/src/posts/2018-06-16-when-will-google-translate-be-great.md

 > spell.

 _Verdict_: _Still_ terrible, 14 years later!

+**Google Translate, 2026**

+> Sometimes, success eluded her.
+No matter how hard you try, the winning
+> number doesn't always come up.
+Sagan took the setbacks of a playwright like
+> the setbacks of a casino, with respect for the whims of the bank and fate.
+> You have to lose a little, to better savor the next day's win.
+Anyone who
+> hasn't seen her "recover" in a few minutes the losses of an entire night
+> cannot understand the joy of defying fate.

+_Verdict_: A little improved, but still not particularly good.

 It's very interesting to think about how to build systems that could conveivably translate phrases like this "properly", by using the ideas